Chesme Church: Grounds

 The church precincts have been used as a resting place for war heroes since the time of its consecration and during the Siege of Leningrad.
 The cemetery is known as the "Chesmenskoe War Veterans' Cemetery", and contains unnamed graves dated 1812–1944 of those who died in Russian wars.

 Notable people

-The coffin of Rasputin rested in Chesme Church before his burial at Tsarskoye Selo in 1916.
+The coffin of Russian mystic Grigori Rasputin rested in Chesme Church before his burial at Tsarskoye Selo in 1916.